 What is “Comprehensible Input”, though?
 We are receiving comprehensible input when we understand messages.
 The “input” part means that we are listening or reading.
 Only listening or reading (or watching in the case of sign languages) is input.
 Speaking, writing, and doing exercises is not input.
 The “comprehensible” part, means that what we are listening to or reading is understandable to us.
 This doesn’t mean that we understand every word or every grammar point in the input, but that we understand enough to be able to figure out the rest thanks to context.
 When we receive comprehensible input, the conditions are met for our brain to be able to use its natural ability to acquire language, without having to do anything else.
 There’s no need to study, review vocabulary, or practice anything.
 Watching and reading itself results in acquisition.
 Research also keeps showing that this ability to acquire language remains active even as an adult, and that we can benefit a lot by imitating the way children learn their first language.

-During the 1980’s, J. Marvin Brown adapted Krashen’s ideas into a practical classroom method called ALG, and developed a more unified framework about how we acquire languages, that also explains in more detail the reason why some people end up with stronger foreign accents than others, the benefits of delaying speech, the issues with trying to use explicit learning to acquire a language, and can even explain how creole languages appear.
+During the 1980’s, Dr. J. Marvin Brown adapted Krashen’s ideas into a practical classroom method called ALG, and developed a more unified framework about how we acquire languages, that also explains in more detail the reason why some people end up with stronger foreign accents than others, the benefits of delaying speech, the issues with trying to use explicit learning to acquire a language, and can even explain how creole languages appear.

 This framework explains acquisition in terms of the representation of the language in the brain.
 When we are aware of a concept (because we see it or we understand it from the context) and hear the word that refers to it, we start forming connections between them.
 When we form more and more of these connections, we have acquired a word.
 Over time, those connections start to form between words that share common grammatical properties, between words that can be used in the same position in a phrase, and that’s how our brain forms the patterns that will allow us to gain an intuitive understanding of the language.
 By forming brain connections that are similar to those that native speakers form, we can become fluent and be able to produce language that’s comparable to what native speakers would produce.
 If instead we make our brain form connections to our first language (by using translations), to the explicit thinking parts of our brain (by studying grammar), or to our own preconceived ideas of the language (by forcing early production), we end up with something that’s different to what native speakers have.